holochain/holochain/docs/specs/src/hwp_3_correctness.md

   that point forward.
-But, because the publishing protocol requires Agents to publish Actions to the neighborhood of their own public key, any actions that lead to a forked chain will be easily and immediately detected by simple matching more than one action linked to a previous action.\
+But, because the publishing protocol requires Agents to publish Actions to the neighborhood of their own public key, any actions that lead to a forked chain will be easily and immediately detected by simply detecting more than one action linked to the same previous action.\
   It is also possible to unintentionally rollback one's chain.
   Imagine a setting where a hard-drive corruption leads to a restore from a non-up-to-date backup.
 If a user starts adding to their